Spotlight on Natural Sciences Alumni: Kathrine Kraft

 What skills, tools, or knowledge from your major have been most useful to you since graduation?

 The most important thing I learned in college was the value of hard work.
 I remember Professor Brown told us to treat math just like we would music.
 You don’t expect to play a perfect concerto the first time you look at the sheet music, so we shouldn’t expect to solve a problem right off the bat, either.
 That really stuck with me.
 So many people feel like you either “get it,” or you don’t.
 I no longer believe that’s true.
 This kind of reminds me of the Einstein quote, “It’s not that I’m so smart; it’s just that I stick with problems longer.”
 I also learned from Professor Berger to always be ready for questions!
 He actually taught me a lot about being a good teacher.
 He was *tough*!
 But his constant quizzes and questioning made it so that we were always studying, and not just for tests.
 I think, beyond those specific examples, I also learned from all of my professors and TAs how to talk to and work with adults and authority figures.
 I have definitely developed some really good communication skills that have helped me be an asset to teams I’ve worked on.
 It may sound arrogant, but I think I’m a really great employee, and I know that’s because of a lot of the things I learned as an undergrad.

 Where would you like to be in five years?

-In five years, my youngest child should be ready to start kindergarten, so I hope to be going back to the classroom, too.
+In five years, my youngest child should be in school, so I hope to be going back to the classroom, too.
 I love teaching, and I miss it when I’m not working.
-Personally, I hope to be traveling more (it’s hard with toddlers!) as a family and exploring the world at large.
-Five years is too soon, but sometime after that, I’d like to start thinking about pursuing a PhD in Curriculum Development.
+Personally, I hope to be traveling more as a family and exploring the world at large.
+Five years is too soon, but sometime after that, I’d also like to start thinking about pursuing a PhD in Curriculum Development.